 - Get more rest

 - Use of anti-pyretic and analgesic to relieve pain and fever.

 - Should consult a doctor to avoid complication.

 How is Zika diagnosed?

 Blood tests can help to confirm Zika virus infection.
-There are several methods used for diagnosis like viral nucleic acid detection, virus isolation and serological testing.
+There are several methods used for diagnosis of viral nucleic acid detection, virus isolation, and serological testing.

 Can it be transmitted through blood or sexual contact?